 VAT is levied at the standard rate of 15% on the supply of goods and services by registered vendors.
-The rate increases to 15.5% from 1 May 2025 and to 16% from 1 April 2026.

 A vendor that makes taxable supplies of more than R1 million per annum must register for VAT.
 A vendor that makes taxable supplies of more than R50 000, but not more than R1 million per annum, may apply for voluntary registration.
 Certain supplies are subject to a zero rate, or are exempt from VAT.